 #7: Class Rank

-Class rank is an admission factor that’s actually decreased in importance over time, as fewer high high schools are beginning to calculate it.
-In 2006, 23 percent of schools surveyed by NACAC regarded class rank as considerably important, but by 2014 this number dropped to just 14 percent.
+In 2006, 23% of schools surveyed by NACAC regarded class rank as considerably important, but by 2016 this number had dropped to just 9%.

-That said, if your school does calculate class rank, your rank will likely be fairly important to your colleges.
-Despite its drop in importance over the past decade, 52 percent of schools still consider class rank moderately or considerably important.
+Despite this, if your school does calculate class rank, your rank will likely be fairly important to your colleges.
+Even with its drop in importance over the past decade, 33% of schools still consider class rank moderately or considerably important.

 #8: Other Factors

 Several additional factors can influence your chance of getting accepted to college.
 These factors vary with different schools, but here are some of the most common ones:

 - Supplemental essays: Some schools might ask you to supply a supplemental essay detailing why you want to attend this particular school (we call this a “Why This College” essay).